YangPiCui/ErgonomicVerticalKeyboard/README.md

 &nbsp;

-Letter and Symbol Frequency
+#### Letter and Symbol Frequency
+For the letter layout:

-The same multiple languages: English, Chinese, German and French (the common charactors)
+The same multiple languages: English, Chinese, German and French (the common characters)

+For the symbol layout:
+Get symbol frequencies for 'spaces', 'enter', 'comma'... from literature and from codes in (C++, Python, etc.).

 &nbsp;